delfiterradas/datasync/README.md

 **nf-core/datasync** is a Nextflow pipeline for copying files and directories between storage locations and documenting their integrity.
 For every row in an input samplesheet, the pipeline:

-1. validates the source against a supplied MD5 and/or SHA-256 checksum manifest;
+1. validates the source against a supplied MD5 and/or SHA-256 checksum manifest using [`rclone checksum`](https://rclone.org/commands/rclone_checksum/);
 2. copies the source to the requested destination with [`rclone copy`](https://rclone.org/);
-3. compares the copied data with the source using `rclone check`; and
+3. compares the copied data with the source using [`rclone check`](https://rclone.org/commands/rclone_check/); and
 4. produces detailed rclone status files and a consolidated MultiQC report.

 Sources and destinations may be local paths, HTTP(S) URLs, or rclone-supported remote storage such as Amazon S3, S3-compatible object storage, or Azure Blob Storage.
 The current tested use case for this pipeline is transfer between S3 buckets.
 Pass an rclone configuration with `--rclone_config` whenever a source or destination needs a configured remote, endpoint, or credentials.
 A single configuration file can contain separate named remotes for multiple providers; for non-S3 layouts, design and validate the provider-specific configuration using the upstream [rclone documentation](https://rclone.org/docs/).